Momentum-Team-20/cards-api/README.md

 - unfollow another user
 - block and unblock another user who follows you
 - list all the users you follow
+- list all the users who follow you
 - A README with endpoints documented